Māori history: Land disputes and conflict

-The Native Land Acts of 1862 and 1865 established the Native Land Court, which was intended to transfer Māori land from communal ownership into individual household title as a means to assimilation and to facilitate greater sales to European immigrants.
+The Native Land Acts of 1862 and 1865 established the Native Land Court, which was intended to transfer Māori land from communal ownership into individual household title as a means to assimilate and to facilitate greater sales to European immigrants.
 Māori land under individual title became available to be sold to the colonial government or to settlers in private sales.
 Between 1840 and 1890, Māori sold 95 per cent of their land (63,000,000 of 66000000 acre in 1890).
 In total 4 per cent of this was confiscated land, although about a quarter of this was returned.
 300,000 acres was returned to Kupapa Māori mainly in the lower Waikato River Basin area.
 Individual Māori titleholders received considerable capital from these land sales, with some lower Waikato Chiefs being given 1000 pounds each.
 Disputes later arose over whether or not promised compensation in some sales was fully delivered.
 Some claim that later, the selling off of Māori land and the lack of appropriate skills hampered Māori participation in developing the New Zealand economy, eventually diminishing the capacity of many Māori to sustain themselves.

 The Māori MP Henare Kaihau, from Waiuku, who was executive head of the King Movement, worked alongside King Mahuta to sell land to the government.
 At that time the king sold 185,000 acres per year.
 In 1910 the Māori Land Conference at Waihi discussed selling a further 600,000 acres.
 King Mahuta had been successful in getting restitution for some blocks of land previously confiscated, and these were returned to the King in his name.
 Henare Kaihau invested all the money, 50,000 pounds, in an Auckland land company which collapsed; all 50,000 pounds of the Kīngitanga money was lost.

 In 1884 King Tāwhiao withdrew money from the Kīngitanga bank, Te Peeke o Aotearoa, to travel to London to see Queen Victoria and try to persuade her to honour the Treaty between their peoples.
 He did not get past the Secretary of State for the Colonies, who said it was a New Zealand problem.
 Returning to New Zealand, the Premier Robert Stout insisted that all events happening before 1863 were the responsibility of the Imperial Government.